Little Tokyo Business Association

 1.

-Readers of the Los Angeles Downtown News voted Little Tokyo B.I.D. the Best B.I.D. in Downtown Los Angeles three years in a row—2021, 2022, and 2023.
+Readers of the Los Angeles Downtown News voted Little Tokyo B.I.D. the Best B.I.D. in Downtown Los Angeles five years in a row—2021, 2022, 2023, 2024, and 2025.

 2.